CoreyGinnivan/urbanplate/source/recipes/feta-whip-and-smashed-avo-toast.html.md

 time: 15 mins
 serves: 5
 ingredients:
+  - ingredient: Avocados
-    Avocados: 2
+    quantity: 2
+  - ingredient: Feta
-    Feta: 100g
+    quantity: 100g
+  - ingredient: Cream Cheese
-    Cream Cheese: 100g
+    quantity: 100g
-    Assorted seeds (Chia, Pepitas): Handful
+  - ingredient: Assorted seeds (Chia, Pepitas)
+    quantity: Handful
+  - ingredient: Sriracha Sauce
-    Sriracha Sauce: A Dash
+    quantity: A Dash
-    Loaf Sourdough Bread: 1
+  - ingredient: Loaf Sourdough Bread
+    quantity: 1
 steps:
 - Cut your avocados in half and take out the seed, scoop out the center in to a bowl and break down with a fork.
 Add a pinch of salt and freshly cracked pepper and mix.
 - In a separate bowl, mix together your cream cheese and feta cheese together until it forms a smooth paste (you could use a food processor or blender to go even smoother).
-    - Cut your sourdough bread in to 1 inch thick slices, drizzle with some olive oil and gently pan fry on medium-high heat.
+- Cut your sourdough bread in to 1 inch thick slices, drizzle with some olive oil and gently pan fry (or grill) on medium-high heat.
 - Spoon some feta whip on to your toast, top with a of your smashed avo.
 Add a sprinkle of your assorted seeds and a dash of Sriracha sauce.
 ogp:
     og:
         description: 'The perfect way to trap a millennial.'